coq/coq/doc/sphinx/addendum/extraction.rst

 .. cmd:: Extract Constant @qualid {* @string__tv } => {| @ident | @string }

-   Give an ML extraction for the given constant.
+   Give an ML extraction for the given :term:`constant`.

    :n:`@string__tv`
      If the type scheme axiom is an arity (a sequence of products followed